Elis James and John Robins

 Elis James and John Robins is a weekly radio show and bi-weekly podcast presented by British comedians Elis James and John Robins.
 Formerly broadcast on commercial radio station Radio X, the show aired on BBC Radio 5 Live on Friday afternoons until the end of 2023.
 The show was also released as a weekly podcast from BBC Sounds with a specially-recorded intro.
-From 6 February 2024, the show changed formats to two weekly podcasts, with a one-hour highlights broadcast on 5 Live on Friday afternoons - a change nicknamed "The Great Reset".
+From 6 February 2024, the show changed formats to two weekly podcasts, with a one-hour highlights broadcast on 5 Live on Friday afternoons – a change nicknamed "The Great Reset".
+In 2026, James and Robins, alongside long time producer Dave Masterman, established Significant Productions, a production company for the show and other projects, such as The Socially Distant Sports Bar and How Do You Cope?
+With John Robins.

 Robins has described the show as "a commercial indie radio show that has got wildly out of hand".